 1- What are the differences between a spinning reel and a baitcaster reel?

-- When evaluating both the spinning reel and baitcasting reels, the first kind is simpler to use.
+When evaluating both the spinning reel and baitcasting reel, the first kind is simpler to use.
 So, if you are an inexperienced angler, it is best to go with that option.

 2- How to spool your baitcasting reel properly?